matn7/CS-Notes/src/main/java/basic_java/README.md

         - The node with the smallest value should be the root of the tree.
     - MAXIMUM HEAP
         - Every Node value should be >= Value of it's children.
-        - The node with the largest value should be the root of the tree
+        - The node with the largest value should be the root of the tree.
 - The heap should form a complete binary tree:
-    - All levels except the last one should be filled
+    - All levels except the last one should be filled.
 - Node at index 0, left child at index 1, right child at index 2.
 - Node at index `i`:
-    - has a left child at index: `2i + 1`
+    - Has a left child at index: `2i + 1`.
-    - has a right child at index: `2i + 2`
+    - Has a right child at index: `2i + 2`.
-- Node at index: i GetParent at index: `(i-1)/2`
+- Node at index: i GetParent at index: `(i-1)/2`.

 ```
             5